 How Was Asbestos Used in Navy Carriers?

-As a result, many Navy personnel, including sailors and shipyard workers, were exposed to cruisers.
-The exposures could have been incurred during the building of these ships, as well as in the operation of cruisers in battle.
+As a result, many Navy personnel, including sailors and shipyard workers, were exposed to asbestos.
+The exposures could have happened during shipbuilding or during cruiser operation.

 Asbestos-Containing Products on Cruisers

-The highest risk for asbestos exposure included Navy veterans who built cruisers, as well as those who worked in the boiler rooms and engine rooms.
-This is where asbestos was the most prevalent and there was the greatest need for continually replacing asbestos-containing parts.
+Among those at the highest risk for asbestos exposure are Navy veterans who built cruisers, as well as those who worked in the boiler rooms and engine rooms.
+This is where asbestos was most prevalent and there was the greatest need for continually replacing asbestos-containing parts.

 Exposed to asbestos on a Navy ship?
 Get a free veterans packet to see if you qualify for benefits and compensation.